hashicorp-education/learn-vault-docker-lab/README.md

 ### Stage a cluster

-By default, Vault Docker Lab automatically initializes and unseals Vault.
+By default, VDL automatically initializes and unseals Vault.
 If you'd rather perform these steps yourself, you can specify that they're skipped.

 Stage a cluster.